fredsuvn/jieva/readme/README_en.md

 ### <a id="usage-codec"/>Boat Codec (boat-codec)

-Boat codec (should import boat-codec) provides Codec, CodecKeys, AesKeys and other interfaces to do with codec functions, supports hex, base64, AES, RSA, SM2 and more algorithms.
+Boat Codec (should import boat-codec) provides Codec, CodecKeys, AesKeys and other interfaces to do with codec functions, supports hex, base64, AES, RSA, SM2 and more algorithms:

+* Codec: Core interface and utilities for codec function;
+* CodecKeys: Utilities for codec keys;
+* AesKeys: Utilities for AES keys.

 #### Java Examples